sheng88/ihsmarkitproj/README.md

 2) Scala 2.12.1
 3) SBT 1.0.2

 Before running the program, the above software packages should have been properly installed on your computer.
-Their respective environment variables should also have been updated to the computer's environment properties.
+Their respective environment variables, such as JAVA_HOME, SCALA_HOME, and SBT_HOME, should also have been updated to the computer's environment properties.

 ### How to run